blakexcosta/q_cirriculumn/README.md

 - Note: `R:` denotes areas still needed to reserach

+  - `{TODO: note on what to do}`  just denotes a todo of cirriculumn that needs to still be done/written/reworked

 - Please note this is just MY notes on subject material and resources I felt are good at describing the topics at hand.

 - **Instruction, end goals/notes to understand:**